-Elgin is a lush plateau completely surrounded by steep mountains forming a natural amphitheater.
+Elgin is a lush plateau completely surrounded by steep mountains forming a natural amphitheatre.
 With vineyards up to 500m above sea level, the higher altitude and colder winters make Elgin the coolest wine region in South Africa.
 This cool climate allows for the perfect ripening of grapes, creating wines that have freshness, flavour and balance.

 Our Discovery Range offers uncompromising quality and accessibility for all wine lovers.
 Here, purity of fruit is key.
 Each label is hand-drawn, with its own unique story, borrowed from the annals of Oak Valley’s rich history.

 Along the lower foothills of the Groenlandberg Mountain, Sir Antonie Viljoen, the founder of Oak Valley, discovered a crystal clear fresh water spring.
 So good was this water that Sir Antonie had it piped over many miles to his home and proclaimed it the Fountain of Youth.